Aadhieaswar/WatchMan/README.md

 # Watch Man - React Native

+### Description
+Use WatchMan to look up any movie or series to get information directly from the OMDb database!
+Enjoy!!

 ### Requirements
 - `npm` and `node` installed in your system
 - `expo` app in your android or IOS phone (recommended)